 You think you have everything covered as far as SEO is concerned.
 The text on your website has keywords lightly sprinkled throughout, your website design is slick and even has a mobile version, and you didn’t forget to get the SSL certificate.
 However, visitors still keep clicking the back button after spending only a few seconds on your website and viewing one page at most.
-This is known as the “bounce rate” – the percentage of people who leave your website after viewing only one page at most.
+This is known as the “bounce rate” – the percentage of people who leave your website after viewing only one page.

 A high bounce rate can indicate that your website still needs some work.
 Variables like user experience, site speed, site architecture, and engaging content can affect your bounce rate and the website’s ability to rank at or near the top of search engine rankings for your target keywords.
 Something is messing up your website’s one chance to make that critical good first impression with your target audience.